-Watch for my upcoming feature story about this trip—which, like the many stories about trips at The Big Outside, which always include the necessary information and my detailed tips on planning and executing them, will require a paid membership to my blog.
+See my feature story about this trip “In Hot (and Cold) Water: Backpacking Yellowstone’s Bechler Canyon”—which, like the many stories about trips at The Big Outside, which always include the necessary information and my detailed tips on planning and executing them, will require a paid membership to my blog.

 Tell me what you think.